Fly Fishing for Sea-Run Browns

 Here, sea-runs average between 5 and 10-pounds, 20-pounders are landed each year.

 The Tungufljót flows through a canyon area that is narrow enough to jump across at one point.
-You'll also fish the Tungufoss Falls.
+You'll also fish Tungufoss Falls.
 The falls have a salmon ladder to aid the fish run.
 Below the falls is a gravel area with boulders that makes for nice holding water.
 The lower river is more expansive, and you're able to fish from both sides.

 Tungufljót Guided Fishing Facts